Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Bad hard disks

 If you are using Microsoft Windows, you should run a scan and defragmentation of your hard disk[s] before you start.
 It should take under an hour on a modern machine unless you have a very large disk, but it may need overnight on an older machine.
-Clean your DVD drive if it has been in heavy use.
+Clean your DVD drive if you are going to use it and it has been in heavy use.
 TEX is made up of a very large number of very small files, so there is a lot of disk activity during an installation.
 Microsoft Windows runs very slowly when installing a lot of small files, so be patient.

 On any system, if you are installing a new hard disk for your typesetting work, you have the chance to reformat it beforehand.
 Pick the smallest granularity (cluster size) possible, usually 1024 bytes (1Kb).
 This minimises the space needed for systems with a very large number of very small files like TEX has, and may help improve the speed and reliability of the system.